blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `int`

 #### big_signed

 ```c
 int big_signed(uint8_t *val, wlen_t len, uint8_t *dst);
 ```

-returns 0 if the value is positive or 1 if negavtive.
+Returns 0 if the value is positive or 1 if negative.

-in this case the absolute value is copied to dst.
+In this case, the absolute value is copied to dst.

 arguments:
 ```eval_rst